Sonnet 459

 Sonnet 453

-Now she is gone and I sit here alone,
+Now she is gone, and I sit here alone,

 No abject rancor searing to the bone,

-I am not saddened; no not sad at all—
+I am not saddened—no, not sad at all;

-This feeling much akin to truce in war;
+This feeling much akin to truce in war:

-Mute solace is a refuge spirits seek
+Mute quietude a refuge spirits seek

-And so in silence I now sit and muse,
+And so in silence I now sit and muse:

 © Loubert S Suddaby.
 All Rights Reserved.